ORIGYN-SA/DApps/README.md

 Ensure the variables in `.env` are pointing to the desired environment (local or mainnet).

-The following script will build every dApp within the monorepo:
+The following script will build every dApp within the repo:

-`$ npm run build:all`
+`$ npm run build`

 The `dist` folder contains built html files for each dApp.
-A single package can be built by running its specific script, e.g: `npm run build:vault` to build the vault only.

 ## 🚀 Local Development